Maintaining Visa Compliance

 • You MAY NOT be registered in classes in the U.S. nor live in the U.S. during your absence.
 If you do not leave the U.S. within the stated times, you will be out of status and in the country without authorization.

 • You MAY NOT use your student visa to enter the U.S. until your SEVIS record is reactivated.
-You will need to contact the Emory & Henry College Office of International Education one month before you plan to return or before your visa appointment to place a request to reactivate your SEVIS record to “active” status.
+You will need to contact the Emory & Henry Office of International Education one month before you plan to return or before your visa appointment to place a request to reactivate your SEVIS record to “active” status.

 • You MUST return to the U.S. within 5 months to keep your immigration status & begin classes at the next available session.